 YouTube is just another way that people get to engage with society.
 Another way for their opinion to matter.
 Another way for them to be heard and honestly, most of society wants to be heard.
 At least in the areas that they care about.
 In the causes that matter to them personally.
 YouTube is great at doing just that.
 To pass on your knowledge.
 To help society learn how to fix something.
 To remind society that it is important to laugh even if it takes yet another kitty video to do so.

 To find your smile again when your day has been too long and too stressful.
 That’s the beauty of social media and the internet.
-It knows how to “sell us a smile” just like the line from Psych.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.